 Runners

-The runner serves as the essential element in executing all actions within an Automation.
+The runner serves as the essential element in executing all actions within a Workflow.
 It offers the flexibility of deployment either on Blink's cloud infrastructure or within your own environment.
 To enhance scalability and distribute the workload efficiently, you have the option to create a runner group that can incorporate multiple instances of the runner.

 How a Runners works